Jallyssonmr/MLP-Neural-Network/README.md

 # MLP-Neural-Network
-Basic implementation of an MLP neural network with backpropagation
+:football: Basic implementation of an MLP neural network with backpropagation